bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 We are now in a place where we are going to have to change the state of the program.
-An input event is going to get fired from the user and we are going to have to
+An input event is going to get fired from the user and we are going to have to:

 * change the program state
 * rerender the Yome

-These side effects are the absolutely unavoidable in an interactive system.
+These side effects are absolutely unavoidable in an interactive system.
 Because there is no way for us to live without them, I'm going to call them the **essential complexity** of the program.

 There are innumerable ways to express how the state is changed and the widget is re-rendered.
-But since these side-effects are unavoidable I'm going to let the needs of the actual program in front of me dictate how this should be done.
-Again, keeping to my reductive stance of not adding anything that isn't needed.
+But since these side-effects are unavoidable I'm going to let the needs of the actual program dictate how this should be done.
+Again, I'm keeping to my reductive stance of not adding anything that isn't needed.

 {% highlight javascript %}
 //side effecting